glitchdoescode/ai-interviewer/progress-report.md

 3. **Testing Approach**: Updated testing for the new architecture confirms functionality, but more comprehensive tests would be valuable as we add more features.

-4. **Code Execution**: For the MVP, we've implemented a placeholder code evaluation system.
-A future enhancement would be to safely execute submitted code against test cases.
+4. **Code Execution**: Implemented a comprehensive code execution system with safety checks and detailed output analysis.
+Future enhancements would include a containerized execution environment for production.

-5. **Persistence**: Using MemorySaver for persistence with clean integration in the unified AIInterviewer class.
-This works well for the CLI, but a more robust solution might be needed for production use.
+5. **Persistence**: Using MongoDB for persistence with clean integration in the unified AIInterviewer class.
+This works well for both CLI and potential web applications.

 ## Next Steps

 1. Complete Sprint 6 tasks:
-   - Implement asynchronous interview sessions
+   - Implement AI pair programming assistance
-   - Add caching to improve performance
+   - Add more sophisticated hint generation
-   - Enhance coding challenge evaluation
-   - Expand test coverage for the new architecture
+   - Expand context-aware code suggestions

 2. Begin planning for Phase 2:
    - Research STT/TTS integration options
    - Design advanced AI interviewer features
-   - Plan secure code execution sandbox
+   - Plan secure code execution sandbox using containerization
-   - Consider automated problem generation
+   - Consider automated problem generation based on job descriptions